wavemaker/docs/docs/apis-and-services/concepts/overview.md

 3. Generate database CRUD APIs by importing Schema (RDBMS)
 4. Create Spring or Java microservices

-WaveMaker app backend is built on Spring and Java technology stack enabling Java developers to fully customize the backend services, allowing them to integrate with Spring developer ecosystem and libraries.
+App backend is built on Spring and Java technology stack enabling Java developers to fully customize the backend services, allowing them to integrate with Spring developer ecosystem and libraries.

 ![Backend Layer](./assets/backend-layer.png)